az27ra/hello-world/README.md

 Hi Humans!

-I like Node.js and ES6.
+I like Node.js(React, Redux) and ES6.